visgl/math.gl/modules/geoarrow/README.md

 ```

 `MultiLineString` uses one `beginRing` per line and `MultiPolygon` uses `beginPolygon` followed by
 one `beginRing` per ring.
+Parsers that already expose scalar ordinates can call
+`writeCoordinateFromDimension(x, y, z, m, sourceDimension)` to map Z and M into the target
-Event writes do not create coordinate arrays or Arrow objects.
+dimension without allocating a temporary coordinate tuple.
+Event writes do not create coordinate
+arrays or Arrow objects.

 ## Inspection and read-only kernels